mhtess/elephants/models/elephants-coord-simulations.md

 many predicate types (notably including “living in Africa and Asia”).
 The *strength of group predication* is the first variable we consider.
-Notably, it can be zero, meaning that group predication does not operate in the model.
+Notably, it can be zero, meaning that group predication does not operate in the model. (`groupPredicationStrength`)

 We also consider a structural effect on interpretation.
 The AND \> GEN scope is the inverse scope for sentences with NP-, PP-, or VP- coordination.
 Moreover, it may be more computationally intensive to achieve the inverse scope depending on where AND begins in the syntactic tree.
 Thus, the *cost of movement* (for some theory-neutral notion of movement) is the second variable we consider.
+This is represented in the model as a probability for the AND \> GEN scope at each coordination level, which varies according to the cost of movement.
+(`andOverGenStrength`)

 Furthermore, longer utterances have greater cost, such that S-coordinated sentences are the most costly and NP-coordinated sentences